bad64/PythonPad/README.md

 ## Oh yeah there's a traditional versus fighting mode too

+There are two ways to access Standard Versus mode:
+- Hold the key associated to the mode as defined in your config file (by default it should be whatever is on pin 11)
+- In the "general" section of said config file, you can add `"forceVersusMode": true` (This one might change)

-Hold the key corresponding to the "A" input while plugging your board.
-After a few seconds, the firmware will boot into "Versus mode", which is just a mode where inputs are remapped for a better 2D fighting game experience[^3]:
+After a few seconds, the firmware will boot into "Versus mode", which is simply a mode where inputs are remapped for a better 2D fighting game experience[^3]:

 * Action buttons try to emulate the button placements on a traditional box
 * Non-existent keys (typically both modifiers along with C-Down and A) map to the Up directional to approximate placement of said direction on a more well known button layout